-The assignation Jain comes from the stepped roof, although something very similar can be seen on some of the later non-Jain buildings nearby.
+The Jain label comes from the stepped roof, although something very similar can be seen on some of the later non-Jain buildings nearby.

-Still further east we come to the Vitthala Temple, its name from a form of Krishna, himself a form of Vishnu.
+Still further east: the Vitthala Temple, its name from a form of Krishna, himself a form of Vishnu.

-The gopuram.
-It's half-complete paint job hints that the tower was on the edge of collapse before renovation.
+The gopura.
+It's half-complete paint job hints that the tower was on the edge of collapse before restoration.
 Five centuries ago, it was likely a riot of colors.

-This temple, for the last century judged Hampi's most spectaculary, was built late in the empire's history.
-The view here is straight in from the gopuram toward the Kalyana Mandata.
+This temple, for the last century judged Hampi's most spectacular, was built late in the empire's history.
+The view here is straight in from the gopura toward the Kalyana Mandapa.
 Notice the carved block straight in front of the camera?

 A side pavilion.

-The columns are said to be musical, in the sense that tapped with a stick (or even a fingernail) they give off a musical note.
+Tapped with a stick (or even a fingernail) the columns give off a musical note.